Friday-seminar/.github/profile/README.md

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

+### Sep 27, 15h and Oct 4, 15h -- Eduardo Esteves -- Degenerations of the canonical series for curves

+As curves degenerate, their canonical series go along.
+Where to?
+Can we describe the limit canonical divisors?
+We will see through an example that this is not an easy question, as linear equivalence is not preserved under a degeneration.
+Indeed, answers were known only in special cases, mainly curves of compact type and curves with two components.
+Expanding on work by Kapranov and Bainbridge-Chen-Gendron-Grushevsky-Müller, we will describe explicitly all the limits of canonical divisors to a nodal curve which is general for its topology.
+Furthermore, we analyze the dependence of the description on the singularity degrees of the degeneration, leading to a polyhedral fan and the construction of a projective variety parameterizing all the limits.
+This is joint work with Omid Amini (École Polytechnique) and Eduardo Garcez (UECE).

 ### Sep 27, 13:30-14:30 -- Raffaele Vitolo -- Some problems in Hamiltonian geometry of PDEs